 Columns can be filled solid or you can save weight and concrete by filling the middle with a concrete tube or foam blocks.

 Column liners match other Walttools wall liners and outdoor kitchen panels for property harmony.

 Uses for columns are: Seatwall terminations, driveway entrances, lighting fixtures, fence fixtures, fire feature fixtures, table bases, mailboxes, and more.

 120 lbs for 56 inch set

 Mailbox shown is made from 56 inch forms.
-Actual mailbox is sold seperately.
+Actual mailbox is sold separately.
 When doing a mailbox, you will have to use either a sonotube or foam core for the center, keeping the walls no more than 1.5 inches thick, especially the face that will hold the mailbox.
 Mailbox opening is to be at a height between 41 and 45 inches.
-A rough opening is easily cut in the finished colum with a concrete saw and if you used a foam core you can then hollow out the foam deep enough to accept the mailbox.
+A rough opening is easily cut in the finished column with a concrete saw and if you used a foam core you can then hollow out the foam deep enough to accept the mailbox.

-NOTE: For proper finished look and corners to show properly, liners are to be arranged in the form in a specifc arrangement.
+NOTE: For proper finished look and corners to show properly, liners are to be arranged in the form in a specific arrangement.
 Panel 1 Red-Panel 2 Green-Panel 3 Yellow-Panel 4 Blue.
 This can be seen as you pre arrange on the floor before assembly.
 This is not necessarily show in the order in the video.